bytebase/bytebase.com/content/blog/migrating-postgres-from-render-to-neon.md

 The common solution is using PgBouncer and Render does provide a [pre-built template](https://render.com/docs/databases#connection-pooling).
 The instruction is for deploying a PgBouncer as a private service.
 However, since SQL Chat is hosted on Vercel, we need to make PgBouncer public.
-We tried to run PgBouncer as a public web service, but we were not able to make it work 🫠.
+We tried to run Render's PgBouncer docker image as a public web service, but we were not able to make it work 🫠.

 ![render-web-service](/content/blog/migrating-postgres-from-render-to-neon/render-web-service.webp)